diagonalworks/ucl-population-health/README.md

 A number of files will be written to the current directory:
 - `population.csv` contains the synthetic individuals and their attributes.
 - `gps.csv` contains the GP practices, together with aggregate statistics for the synthetic individuals assigned to them.
-- `population.json` contains aggregate statistics got the synthetic individuals in a format suitable for web based visualisation.
+- `population.json` contains aggregate statistics of the synthetic individuals in a format suitable for web based visualisation.

 ### Building from source